Sort Query Results

 .DocumentQuery<Product>()

-// Apply the primary sort by 'UnitsInStock'
+// Apply the primary sort by 'UnitsInStock' in descending order,

 // Apply a secondary sort by the score